Please wait while the formulary information is being retrieved.

 None |

-There is a pregnancy exposure registry that monitors outcomes in women exposed to psychiatric medications, including xanomeline/trospium, during pregnancy.
-Healthcare providers are encouraged to advise patients to register by calling 1-866-961-2388 or visiting online at https://womensmentalhealth.org/research/pregnancyregistry/atypicalantipsych otic/.
+Schizophrenia is associated with adverse perinatal outcomes, including preterm birth, but it is not known whether this is a direct result of the illness or other comorbid conditions.
+There is an exposure registry that monitors outcomes in women exposed to psychiatric medications during pregnancy.
+Healthcare providers are encouraged to advise patients to register by calling 1-866-961-2388 or visiting https://womensmentalhealth.org/research/pregnancyregistry/atypicalantipsych otic/.

-There are no data on the presence of xanomeline or trospium in human milk, the effects on the breastfed infant, or the effects on milk production.
-Xanomeline and trospium are present in animal milk.
-When a drug is present in animal milk, it is likely that the drug will be present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for xanomeline/trospium and any potential adverse effects on the breastfed infant from the combination drug or from the underlying maternal condition.
+It is not known whether xanomeline or trospium is distributed into human milk, or if the drug has any effects on the breastfed infant or on milk production.
+Xanomeline and trospium are present in animal milk; therefore, the drug is likely present in human milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for xanomeline/trospium and any potential adverse effects on the breastfed infant from the drug or underlying maternal condition.

 The following prioritized warning is available for COBENFY STARTER PACK (xanomeline tartrate/trospium chloride):